spacerest/spacerest.github.io/_posts/2016-02-08-setting-up-vim.markdown

 After doing some research, I see that what I actually want is to have multiple buffers within one Terminal tab.
 Some great history about Vim windows / tabs versus Vim buffers (along with other interesting Vimformation) can be found in Josh Davis' blog post [Vim Tab Madness.
 Buffers vs Tabs](http://joshldavis.com/2014/04/05/vim-tab-madness-buffers-vs-tabs/).
 The main gist of why to use buffers instead of tabs is that we're already using a singular buffer every time we open a new tab, because each tab is a view into Vim, and there's no need to have more than one Tab open when we can access all the info we need (and more easily transfer info between different buffers, fingers crossed) with just one view.
 I think.
 Long story short, according to Josh,

 > A buffer is the in-memory text of a file.
  A window is a viewport on a buffer.
  A tab page is a collection of windows.

 In other editors, tabs exist to represent particular files you're moving between, but you're not going to use one tab to represent interchangeable files.
 Similarly, once Vim is open once, it's easiest to access each file by individual buffers.

 Since I've started using Vim, I keep running into this message:

 {: .center}
 ![swp file already exists screen shot](/assets/images/swp_message.png)

-I've hated it.
+The worst!
 This happens because, like it says, I probably have this same info open in another tab.
 Vim knows that it's open somewhere not in this Vim session, but it doesn't know that it's necessarily in another Vim session.
 What this message is saying is that I'm essentially editing a new version of this file, instead of the text of the file that's saved in one place in my history.
 This is a good way to lose changes that you're making in one of the two versions of the same file that are open.

 When using buffers, however, even if you have a split window with the same buffer on both sides, any changes you make on one side of the split will be simultaneously executed in the other side of the split, because you're looking at the same place, twice.

 {: .center}
 ![vim tabs versus vim buffers for the same file](/assets/gifs/vim_buffers.gif)

-So much simpler.
+Much easier without the fear that comes with those .swp error messages.

+**Update**: Before pushing up this blog post, I accidentally deleted the contents of this whole site on my computer.
+I recovered most of the blog by cloning it from the repository on Github, but wouldn't have recovered any of this particular post if it hadn't been for those handy .swp files.
+I get it now.

 #### Basic Steps for Opening and Navigating Between Buffers